By Dayna E. Rowden

 - 0630 (6:30 A.M.)
 Reveille: The morning bugle call signals the raising of the American flag and roll call.
 It was originally conducted as “Troop” in 1812 and was designed to muster the unit, but as time passed, it came to mark when the flag was raised in the morning and called Soldiers to pay honors to it.

 - 1700 (5 P.M.)
-Retreat: This bugle call signals the end of the workday.
-Retreat is traditionally a time to secure the flag and pay respect to what it stands for.
+Retreat: This bugle call, consisting of two parts, “Retreat” and “To the Colors,” signals the end of the workday.
+It is traditionally the time to secure the flag and pay respect to what it stands for.

 - 2200 (10 P.M.)
 Taps: Taps is played alone at the end of the day to honor service members who paid the ultimate price.